quakkels/goshipit/README.md

-# gojump
+# GoShipIt
-Auto responder to Slack slash commands.
+Application to easily post "ShipIt Squirrels" to Slack via slash commands.
 Written in Go.